Distractor Rationale provides feedback to educators and students on their response. Learnosity provides two ways

 response allows Authors to write unique feedback against each possible response.

-For questions other than MCQ, or if you would like to implement further hints and feedback, you can write custom code to display Distractor Rationale and other metadata.
+Currently, we provide out of the box support for Multiple choice, Cloze with drop down, Cloze with drag & drop, Cloze with text.
+If you would like to implement further hints and feedback, you can write custom code to display Distractor Rationale and other metadata.

 This is the simplest way to display Distractor Rationale, by configuring Items API initialization options.
 Learnosity offers a number of ways to render Distractor Rationale to the end user.
 You can see how these different options behave using the dropdown elements below.

 In this demo, the Distractor Rationale is only shown the second time an answer is checked.
 Allowing the student to correct their response, and show the Distractor Rationale feedback on the second attempt.
 Rationale is rendered using the validate() method.

 You can also render Distractor Rationale using a custom UI.
 Authors create distractor rationale as normal in the Authoring tools, from there, a developer can render the content according to their design guidelines.